TejBirringTM/hereditas/client-spa/src/content/markdown/terms-and-conditions/advertisement.md

-# Advertisement Terms & Conditions
+# Terms & Conditions of Advertisement

 ## Content Requirements and Refund Policy